bulletmark/debugpy-run/README.md

 to it from another machine.
 By default, `debugpy-run`/`debugpy` otherwise only accept local connections.

-Then I go back to my laptop, ensure I have set up "Remote Attach" debugging configured with host = `my-server` and port = `5678`, then start debugging.
+Then I go back to my laptop, ensure I have set up _Remote Attach_ debugging configured with host = `my-server` and port = `5678`, then start debugging.